oilbeater/en/source/_posts/2024-03-04-golang-slice-performance-cont.md

 - [bytebufferpool](#bytebufferpool)
 - [Conclusion](#conclusion)

 I previously wrote about [The Impact of Preallocating Slice Memory in Golang](https://oilbeater.com/en/2024/03/04/golang-slice-performance/), discussing the performance effects of preallocating memory in Slices.
-The scenarios considered were relatively simple, and recently, I conducted further tests to provide more information, including the impact of appending an entire Slice and the use of sync.Pool on performance.
+The scenarios considered were relatively simple, and recently, I conducted further tests to provide more information, including the impact of appending an entire Slice and the use of sync.Pool and bytebufferpool on performance.

 # Basic Performance Tests